pkgxdev/bpb/README.md

 ## Security Considerations

-Our mechanism is pretty damn secure.
-But!
-We depend on:

 > [!IMPORTANT]
+> Our mechanism rests at the apex of security and convenience.
+> However, the security of your private key is dependent on the following:
+>
-> * The strength of your login password.
+> * The strength of your macOS user password.
-> * The strength of your iCloud password.
+> * The security of your iCloud account.

 Someone desiring your GPG private key would need to steal your computer and then brute force your login password.
 So you should check how long that would take.

 Your macOS Keychain *may* sync to iCloud.
-In which case your security also depends on the security of your iCloud password.
-Apple encrypt your keychain remotely but that is obviously decrypted by your iCloud password.
+In which case your security also depends on the security of your iCloud account.
+Apple encrypt your keychain remotely but that is obviously decrypted by a valid iCloud authentication.

-Realistically your iCloud password is more important as physical theft is an order of magnitude less likely than a remote attack.
-That can be mitigated by preventing iCloud Keychain sync but that’s pretty useful so maybe just have a secure iCloud password.
+Practically speaking the security of your iCloud account is more important as physical theft is an order of magnitude less likely than a remote attack.
+That can be mitigated by preventing iCloud Keychain sync but that’s pretty useful so maybe just have a secure iCloud account.

+> [!IMPORTANT]
+> Ensure two factor authentication is enabled on your iCloud account!

+However, if someone were to steal your hardware they can engineer it so they have infinite time to brute force your password.

 ## How it Replaces GPG